NICTA/iswc-2016-semantic-labeling/README.md

 This fork contains the original back end for semantic labelling, but the api has been changed.
-These changes have been introduced to allow common evaluation benchmark for various schema matching approaches.
+These changes have been introduced to allow common evaluation benchmark for various semantic typing approaches via [serene-benchmark](http://github.com/NICTA/serene-benchmark).

 Semantic Typing
 ===============